West Ham beat Villa despite Cissoko red card

 Match ends, Aston Villa Women 1, West Ham United Women 2.

-Aston Villa dropped their first points of the Women's Super League season as West Ham claimed their first win since the opening day.
+Aston Villa dropped their first points of the Women's Super League season as West Ham held on for a narrow victory at Bescot Stadium.

 Dagny Brynjarsdottir gave the visitors an early lead when she nodded in Kirsty Smith's corner from close range.